 These objections have already been dismissed by NLRB chairperson Lauren McFerran, who wrote in her decision that the challenge to the election was “denied as it raises no substantial issues warranting review.
 The Employer’s Motion to Stay Election Proceedings is denied as moot.”

 Colectivo is preparing to file a third appeal, challenging the validity of the election.
 This has frustrated Colectivo workers and union organizers, and angered many in the community.
 “There is so much support out in Chicago.
-I’ve been out collecting signatures for the petition … as soon as they hear this about the union they turn around and stop to sign,” said Kait Dessoffy, a union organizer and cafe worker in Chicago who made the trip to Milwaukee to participate in the petition delivery.
+I’ve been out collecting signatures for the petition … as soon as they hear this about the union they turn around and stop to sign,” said a union organizer and cafe worker in Chicago who asked not to be named.
+The organizer had made the trip to Milwaukee to participate in the petition delivery.
 “It’s so exciting.
 We have gotten so much community support and customer outreach.
 I think management, the bosses are always going to oppose it but literally everybody else is on our side.
 They are very clearly outnumbered.”

 “This is nothing more than a stall tactic, and a stall tactic to weaken your solidarity and hoping that you will go away,” said IBEW International Vice President David Ruhmkorff, who spoke at the rally prior to the delivery of the petition.
 “But we stand strong.
 We’ll stand strong today and we’ll stand strong in the future, but we need that contract by May of this year.”
 Ruhmkorff went on to state that he was committed to buying 2,500 bags of coffee from Colectivo for the upcoming IBEW International Conference if a contract has been negotiated by then.